 - Deploying brokers in each Pulsar cluster

-If you're deploying a single Pulsar cluster, see the Clusters and Brokers guide.
+If you want to deploy a single Pulsar cluster, see Clusters and Brokers.

-This guide shows you how to deploy Pulsar in production in a non-Kubernetes.
-If you'd like to run a standalone Pulsar cluster on a single machine for development purposes, see the Setting up a local cluster guide.
-If you're looking to run Pulsar on Kubernetes, see the Pulsar on Kubernetes guide, which includes sections on running Pulsar on Kubernetes on Google Kubernetes Engine and on Amazon Web Services.
+This guide shows you how to deploy Pulsar in production in a non-Kubernetes environment.
+If you want to run a standalone Pulsar cluster on a single machine for development purposes, see the Setting up a local cluster guide.
+If you want to run Pulsar on Kubernetes, see the Pulsar on Kubernetes guide, which includes sections on running Pulsar on Kubernetes on Google Kubernetes Engine and on Amazon Web Services.